DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 The project you are going to use is named ORDER followed by your username.
 For example if your username is user01, your project is ORDERUSER01.

-1. First, we want to create and run a release pipeline that builds our project and publishes it to the component registry. https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/deploy-project/#step-1-create-and-run-a-release-pipeline
+1. First, we want to create and run a release pipeline that builds our project and publishes it to the component registry.
+[Learning Center | Create and run a release pipeline](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/deploy-project/#step-1-create-and-run-a-release-pipeline)

-2. The next step is to create and run a deploy pipeline, which deploys our projects to our Red Hat OpenShift cluster: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/deploy-project/#step-2-create-and-run-a-deploy-pipeline
+2. The next step is to create and run a deploy pipeline, which deploys our projects to our Red Hat OpenShift cluster: [Learning Center | Create and run a deploy pipeline](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/deploy-project/#step-2-create-and-run-a-deploy-pipeline)

-3. And as the last step, you can now test the API and check whether you receive an order confirmation mail: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/deploy-project/#step-3-discover-the-deployed-service-and-try-out-the-api
+3. And as the last step, you can now test the API and check whether you receive an order confirmation mail: [Learning Center | Discover the deployed service](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/deploy-project/#step-3-discover-the-deployed-service-and-try-out-the-api)

 Congratulations, you have successfully built, deployed and tested the updated Orders service.